 About Meg

-In 2004, Meg won a full scholarship from the Arts and Humanities Council to study for a Masters degree at The Slade School of Art focusing on the concept of ‘Belonging’.
-Her breakthrough work was Megastar in 2012 created to coincide with the rise of social media and the selfie.
-In 2019 meg was chosen to feature in a BBC ‘short’ about how dating apps are affecting our mental health.
+In 2004, Meg won a full scholarship to study for her Master’s degree at The Slade School of Fine Art.
+Her breakthrough work was Megastar in 2012, a persona created to coincide with the rise of social media and the selfie.
+In 2019 Meg was chosen to feature in a BBC ‘short’ about how dating apps are affecting our mental health.
+In 2022 Meg premiered her film, (dis)content exploring the darker side of social media bringing to life with dramatic staging and visual allegory, the emotional experiences that happen behind the addictive blue glow of our smartphones.

 Selected Clients